 - Eat more, smaller meals throughout the day.

 Sulfur is an essential mineral, so you don’t want to eliminate it from your diet, but if you eat a lot of sulfur-rich foods, the excess sulfur may be making your stool more odoriferous than normal.

 Here’s a list of sulfur-rich foods to try and avoid:

 - Cruciferous vegetables (bok choy, broccoli, cabbage, cauliflower, horseradish, kale, kohlrabi, mustard leaves, radish, turnips, watercress)

 - Dried fruits

 Cut Back on Processed Foods

 Processed foods contain synthetic ingredients, some of which your body may be ill-equipped to digest.
-Switching to a whole-foods diet is the easiest, most complete solution.
-Otherwise, read food labels and choose only those packaged foods that use all-natural ingredients… and good luck with that.
+Switching to a whole-food diet is the easiest, most complete solution.
+Otherwise, read food labels and choose only those packaged foods that use all-natural ingredients.

 Trim the Fat